 Accommodation in Sumba island

-Nihiwatu is perfect if you would like to stay in one of the most stunning locations on the planet.
-Nihiwatu was created from a vision to protect and preserve the unique Sumba culture and empower the local communities to support themselves and their families.
-The resort proudly employs over 90% local Sumbanese, who are authentically […]
+Nihi Sumba enables you to stay in one of the most stunning locations on the planet.
+Nihi was created from a vision to protect and preserve the unique Sumba culture and empower the local communities to support themselves and their families.
+The resort proudly employs over 90% local Sumbanese, who are authentically hospitable.
+Sumba has […]